kevinhbhimani/EH-Drift/README.md

 The output signal is stored in the specified directory in the configuration file.
 If a file already exists for a given detector, new events are appended to it; otherwise, a new file is created.

 ## HDF5 File Structure

-Each HDF5 file may contain multiple groups, each corresponding to a distinct event.
-The structure within the file is outlined below:
+## Saving Outputs

+The output signal is stored in an HDF5 file format in the specified directory set in the configuration file.
+For each run, the program checks for an existing HDF5 file for the given detector.
+If the file exists, new events are appended to it; otherwise, a new file is created.

+## HDF5 File Structure

+The HDF5 file stores the simulation results in a structured format.
+The file contains datasets for event data and waveforms, along with attributes that provide additional context and settings.

-### Groups
+### Datasets

-- Each group represents an individual event and is named in the format `/event_engX_rY_zZ_scW`, where `X`, `Y`, `Z`, and `W` are the energy, radial position, height, and surface charge of the event, respectively.
-- Inside each group, the following datasets are included:
-  - `/waveform`: Stores the normalized signal values as a one-dimensional array.
+- `event_data`: A compound dataset that includes information about each event.
+Each entry in this dataset contains the following fields:
-  - `/energy`: A single value dataset indicating the interaction energy of the event.
+  - `energy`: Interaction energy of the event.
-  - `/r`: A single value representing the radial position of the event in the detector.
+  - `r`: Radial position of the event in the detector.
-  - `/z`: Stores a single value for the height of the event within the detector.
+  - `z`: Height of the event within the detector.
-  - `/surface_charge`: Indicates the surface charge considered in the simulation.
+  - `surface_charge`: Surface charge considered in the simulation.
+  - `waveform`: A 1D array storing the normalized signal values for the event.

 ### Attributes

-Each group also contains attributes with additional context and settings for that specific event:
+The file also contains the following attributes at the root level, providing context for the entire dataset:

-  - `grid`: Represents the grid size used in the simulation.
+- `grid`: Grid size used in the simulation.
-  - `passivated_thickness`: The width of the passivated surface.
+- `passivated_thickness`: Width of the passivated surface.
 - `self_repulsion`: Indicates whether self-repulsion effects were considered.
-  - `detector_name`: Identifies the detector used in the simulation.
+- `detector_name`: Name of the detector used in the simulation.

+### Accessing Data

+You can access the event data and waveform for each event by iterating through the `event_data` dataset.
+Each entry in this dataset corresponds to a unique event, with its waveform and other parameters.

 ## Analysis
 The HDF5 file structure allows for detailed and event-specific data analysis.
 The following Python code example demonstrates how to iterate over HDF5 files to extract waveform data and associated parameters for each event: